TASK

 1. Standard Error of Estimate:

 The standard error of estimation is an estimated standard deviation of the error term u.
-It also known as standard error of the regression.
-Standard Error of Estimate is shows variation of observations.
-It is applied to inspect the accuracy of estimation made.
-Standard error of estimate tells the accuracy of the estimated figures.
+It is also known as the standard error of the regression.
+The standard Error of Estimate is shows the variation of observations.
+It is applied to inspect the accuracy of the estimation made.
+The standard error of estimate tells the accuracy of the estimated figures.

-Following is the calculation of Standard Error of Estimate:
+Following is the calculation of the Standard Error of Estimate:

 SSE |